 We all have a lot on the go.
 There’s the daily commute to work and school; trips to the hockey arena and soccer field; the family vacation; visits to family and friends.
 The list goes on – and then of course there’s the movement of all the goods and products we use in our daily lives.
-In fact, here in Canada, we use over 83 billion litres of gasoline, diesel and aviation fuels each year.
+In fact, here in Canada, we used over 73 billion litres of gasoline, diesel and aviation fuels last year.
 The industry that refines and distributes this fuel is helping to keep Canadians on the move.

 Where are we today?

-Canadian refiners today produce almost 111 billion litres of fuel and other refined products each year, and contributed $10 billion to our GDP.
+Canadian refiners produced almost 107 billion litres of fuel and other refined products last year and contributed $8 billion to our GDP.

 Where are we going?

 We know we need to balance our need for convenient, competitively priced fuel with the need to protect our environment.
 Alternative fuel technology is making huge strides and will be a growing part of Canada’s future fuel mix, but there is no doubt that gasoline and diesel will fuel our vehicles well into the future.

 Since 2011, the fleet of hybrid electric vehicles has reached 238,000 of the total Canadian vehicle fleet of about 25 million vehicles.